Nigel Farage resigns, triggering a by-election that he says he will contest as a challenge to what he describes as the political establishment.

-The move comes as former Reform UK deputy leader Ben Habib and Labour continue to press the Electoral Commission to investigate claims relating to financial support allegedly provided between 2019 and 2024 by businessman George Cottrell, a convicted money launderer.
+The move comes as former Reform UK deputy leader Ben Habib and Labour continue to press the Electoral Commission to investigate these claims.
 Reform UK rejects the allegations and says Farage complied with all relevant rules.
+The scrutiny and media attention on his family, contributed to Farage’s decision to seek a fresh mandate from voters.

 The Electoral Commission has confirmed that reporting requirements can apply to political party members even if they are not elected MPs, and noted that Farage was also subject to rules during his time as a Member of the European Parliament.